9.4 Pay Equity, DEI Backlash, and Analytics Disputes

 - Communicate what will change without disclosing private employee data.

 Analytics disputes test humility.
-A dashboard may show turnover, engagement, hiring flow, promotion rates, or performance distribution, but each measure has limits.
-The strongest answer asks whether the data is complete, comparable, and interpreted correctly.
-It also asks who has authority to act on the insight.
+A dashboard may show turnover, engagement, hiring flow, promotion rates, or performance distribution, but each measure has limits — definitions, populations, time windows, and comparison groups change the story.
+When two leaders disagree about a metric, the strongest move is to clarify the data before drawing conclusions, and to confirm who has authority to act on the insight.
+Choosing the version favored by the more powerful leader, or abandoning analytics entirely, are both weaker.

-Communication requires balance.
-Employees need confidence that the organization takes fairness seriously.
-Leaders need enough detail to make decisions.
-HR must protect confidentiality and avoid unsupported claims about causes.
-The best SJI answer usually communicates process, principles, and accountable next steps.
+Remediation and communication require balance.
+Employees need confidence that fairness is taken seriously; leaders need enough detail to decide; HR must protect confidentiality and avoid unsupported claims about causes.
+The best SCP answer usually communicates process, principles, and accountable next steps.
+When options mention 'fairness,' look for substance: a strong choice ties fairness to job-related criteria, compliance, business strategy, and trust, while a weak one treats DEI as branding, uses data selectively, or trades a durable people system for a short-term political win.

 A workforce analytics report suggests unexplained pay differences across groups.
 What is the best senior HR response?